Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 ## Code

-The `Code` folder contains the Python scripts used to reproduce all statistical analyses and publication-quality figures.
+The `Code` folder contains the Python scripts used to reproduce all statistical analyses and publication-quality figures presented in the manuscript.

 | Script | Description |
 |---------|-------------|